cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 Remember: the program is not the code, it's the theory.
 But where does the theory actually live?
 Not just in individual heads, but in the _relationships between those heads_.
 In the shared understanding built through years of working together.
 In the institutional memory of why we do things this way and not that way.

 When AI undermines expertise, short-circuits decision-making, and isolates humans, it's not just making individual developers worse.
-It's destroying the vessel that holds and transmits the theory itself.
+It's destroying the place where theory actually lives.

 A junior who never struggles through a difficult problem doesn't just fail to learn—they fail to develop the relationships with seniors that would have formed during that struggle.
 An AI-generated PR that nobody truly reviews doesn't just introduce risky code—it skips the conversation that would have refined everyone's understanding of the domain.
 A developer who "pairs" with an AI instead of a colleague doesn't just miss out on connection—they miss the creative friction that produces genuinely new ideas.